realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

      }

-     class Photo extends File { // <-- Photo is a subclass of Document override method view() {  // <-- the implementation of the abstract class "view" print "View Photo: " + this.name
+     class Photo extends File { // <-- Photo is a subclass of Document override String name // <-- Subclasses must declare the abstract variables from superclass.

+         override method view() {  // <-- the implementation of the abstract class "view" print "View Photo: " + this.name
          }
      }

      // Start of program
-     method main() {
+     function main() {
          // File doc0 = new File("MyFile")  // Since the `File` class is `abstract`, an object cannot be created from it.
-                                            // This will cause a compiler error.
+                                            // Attempting this will result in a compiler error.
          File file1 = new Excel("MyExcel.xls")
          File file2 = new Photo("MyPhoto.jpg")
          Memo file3 = new Memo(to="Chris", from="Bob", subject="Meeting")